Why Kajari Teej 2023 is Considered as Important in Hindu Culture?

 In India, Kajari Teej festival is celebrated by ladies to strengthen their marital bond by seeking Maa Parvati’s blessings.
 Kajri Teej is observed on the third day of the Krishna Paksha (dark fortnight) during the lunar month of Bhadrapada.
-This year’s Kajari Teej festival, mostly celebrated by women in North Indian regions, will occur in the last week of August 2021.
+This year’s Kajari Teej festival, mostly celebrated by women in North Indian regions, will occur 2nd September 2023 Saturday.
 It is also known as Budhi Teej and Satodi Teej in some areas and is primarily celebrated in Rajasthan, Uttar Pradesh, Madhya Pradesh, and Bihar.
 Kajari Teej, like Hariyali Teej and Hartalika Teej, is an incredibly important day for married women in Hindu culture.
 This auspicious day usually falls three days following the Raksha Bandhan and five days before Krishna Janamashtmi.
 Now, let us dig deeper to learn more about this Hindu festival.

 |Tithi Muhurats||Date / Time|

 |Tritiya Tithi Begins -||On Sep 01, 2023 at 23:50|

 |Tritiya Tithi Ends -||On Sep 02, 2023 at 20:49|

 Kajari Teej Significance